suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “InheritedWidget is a powerful way to share state efficiently across the widget tree!”

 ---

-31) Difference Between Container and SizedBox in Flutter 1️⃣ Container
+31.Difference Between Container and SizedBox in Flutter
+---
+1️⃣ Container

 A versatile widget used for styling, layout, and decoration.
 Can have padding, margins, colors, borders, and child widgets.